LZYEIL/Interaction-Techniques/README.md

 # Interaction-Techniques
 - This repo includes resources from 05-440/05-640 Interaction Techniques (Spring 2014) Materials at Carnegie Mellon University
+- This course was taught by one of the most influential HCI scholars: Prof. Brad Myers

 ### Course Homepage
 - Homepage: https://www.cs.cmu.edu/~bam/uicourse/2014inter/schedule.html